commenthol/veloze/README.md

 # veloze

+[📃 Documentation][Documentation]

-A modern and fast express-like webserver for the web.
+> A modern and fast express-like webserver for the web.

 Allows you to:
 - reuse connect (express) middlewares